LuisScoccola/spaces-of-clusterings/README.md

-# A simple a fast visualization tool for parameter selection during cluster analysis.
+# A simple and fast visualization tool for parameter selection during cluster analysis

 Given a family of clusterings of a fixed set, it partitions this family using a voting-style algorithm.
 If the family is parametrized by two numbers (such as the output of running HDBSCAN or DBSCAN with a range of parameters) we display the the partitioning in 2D.